Marglib/Unfolding-Experiments-RepeatabilityPackage/README.md

 `./run_unfolding_exp.sh MCC2020-COL-subset`

 After running the experiment the results folder will be populated with a csv file with unfolding results for each tool.
 Moreover, the cactus plots from the paper will be produced in the results directory.
 Note that if the experiments were run with MCC2020-COL-subset then there will be many instances of each model missing from the plots and results.

+We also include another subset folder of models from the competition we deem "interesting".
+These are models where the A+B method produces very small nets compared to the competition.
+To run this use the following command:

+`./run_unfolding_exp.sh MCC2020-COL-interesting`

 # Verification Experiments
 To repreduce the verification results from the paper please navigate to the QueryExperiments directory and run the following command (WARNING: these experiments were performed on a compute cluster and may take many days to compute locally - even more so compared to the unfolding experiments):